Dholydai/The_Post-Mech_Praxis/README.md

 Please visit https://post-mech.com

+1. THIS IS AN EXPERIMENTAL KEYBOARD: Get it wrapped in a case before firing it up.
+Static discharge to a PCB will damage the controller.
+On very rare occasion flakey output has been a problem.
+That is usually solved by hot-plugging, or rebooting the PC.

+2. DO NOT MAKE THIS MISTAKE: I did not trim the leads of switch K8 flush with the PCB.
+The long lead shorted the switch to ground through the USB-C connector.
+The brand new Elite-C controller was killed on first power-up.

+3. TO REPLACE THE CONTROLLER: Desolder the Elite-C as best you can.
+Carefully break up the little PCB with needle nose pliers, being careful to avoid twisting the headers.
+Desolder and remove the torn piecess of through-hole barrels stuck to the header pins.
+Solder the new controller to the old headers.

-Note: Received new Rev 2 PCBs from PCBWay for two-hand keyboards, and the reversable PCBs for single-hand Dvorak keyboards.
-Now building #4.
-The quality of the PCB is excellent.
+Note: Received new Rev 2 PCBs from PCBWay for two-hand keyboards, he quality of the PCBs is excellent... now building #4.
+Also received the reversable PCBs for single-hand Dvorak keyboards designed by Troy Fletcher.

+The two-hand Post-Mech keyboard PCB is available for purchase from PCBWay in lots of five: Part Number

 Dholydai